rgamba/tonic/README.md

 # tonic
-Fast and powerful PHP templating engine that compiles down to native PHP code.
+Super fast and powerful template engine.

 ## Usage
 Using Tonic is pretty straight forward.